captainjono/Chromely/README.md

 * They fell over on startup constantly.
 Something had changed between CEF versions, and i didnt know what..
 * This was the closest i got with to a running [CEF app on XamMac](https://github.com/VitalElement/CefGlue.Core/tree/master/CefGlue.Avalonia)

 A picture was starting to form in my head about what it will take to integrate CEF cross-platform...
-I had future goals of pushing the limits of code sharing, my ultimate goal being running the same code on *Windows/Mac/Andriod/MacOs*...?
+I had future goals of pushing the limits of code sharing, my ultimate goal being running the same code on *Windows/Mac/Andriod/Linux/MacOs*...?

 <img src="graph1.png">

 ### CEF on *Xamarin Mac*

 By this stage I knew i needed to strap myself in and hold on for the ride.
 I needed to somehow mash all the peices of the puzzle into something that worked.
-I was experienced with Xamarin/Andriod/iOS but new to Xamarin Mac... new to the inner workings of CEF... and suddenly I was faced with the challenge of having to write a CefClient layer that talked the CEF protocal...
+I was experienced with Xamarin/Andriod/iOS but *new to* Xamarin Mac...
+MacOS... and also new to the inner workings of CEF... and suddenly I was faced with the challenge of having to write a CefClient layer that talked the CEF protocal...
 My project deadline was nearing...
 Could i do it with XamMac? hmmmm!

 ## Saved by *Chromely*